Multiplicity: Multiple perspectives, agendas and methodologies in early childhood research

-Early Childhood Australia (ECA) is pleased to announce the 2018 AJEC Research Symposium, located in Brisbane from 16–17 February 2018, in partnership with the Queensland University of Technology (QUT).
+Early Childhood Australia (ECA) is pleased to announce the 2019 AJEC Research Symposium, to be held in Melbourne from 14–15 February 2019, in partnership with the Australian Catholic University and La Trobe University.

 Dates & location

 |14–15 February 2019||Melbourne, Victoria||Australian Catholic University, Melbourne||Registration opening soon!|

 The Australasian Journal of Early Childhood (AJEC) is Australasia’s foremost scholarly journal and the world’s longest-running major journal within the early childhood field.
 Published quarterly, AJEC offers evidence-based articles that are designed to impart new information and encourage the critical exchange of ideas among early childhood practitioners, academics and students.

 ECA provides AJEC to subscribers both in hardcopy and online.
 An online annex offering even more articles, is also available for subscribers.
 Click here for more information on AJEC.

 Click here to view a blog by AJEC Research Symposium presenter, Dr Tamara Cumming, talking about the benefits of research conferences as professional development opportunities.